Skip to main content

 However if you use a standard Map in Java to receive the JSON, then it is possible to make a map member with the value of null, and that is different from not having the map member.
 You can iterate the members of a map, and get a null value.
 In my Java code I have to be careful to check the value and ignore it if it is null, so that null and omitted values are treated the same.
 In other languages I have used maps where setting a member to null simply removed the member, thereby enforcing an exact equivalence.

-It is possible thought that you have a good reason to considering a null value to be distinct from an omitted value, but if so it is imperative that you specify clearly how exactly each of these values differ in meaning and how they should be handled differently.
+It is possible though that you have a good reason to considering a null value to be distinct from an omitted value, but if so it is imperative that you specify clearly how exactly each of these values differ in meaning and how they should be handled differently.